50 South Military Trail

 Q. My Landlord is threatening to evict me for not paying rent.
 But he refuses to repair several holes in the ceiling.
 What can I do?

-In order to evict you, the landlord must serve you, the tenant, a written notice allowing three days (excluding weekends and legal holidays) for you to pay the rent or move.
+In order to evict you, the landlord must serve you, the tenant, written notice allowing three days (excluding weekends and legal holidays) for you to pay the rent or move.
 If you do not pay the rent or move, the landlord may begin action to evict you.
 The landlord must file suit in county court, provide the court with a copy of the three day notice.
 If the court agrees with the landlord, it will notify you in writing.
 You have five days (excluding weekends and legal holidays) to respond in writing to the court.
-If you do not respond or a judgment is entered against you, the clerk of the county court will issue a "writ of possession" to the sheriff who will notify you that you will be evicted in 24 hrs.
+If you do not respond or a judgment is entered against you, the clerk of the county court will issue a "writ of possession" to the sheriff who will notify you that you will be evicted in 24 hours.

 Q. Can a landlord raise the rent to whatever he wants?